msakaguchi/calc-dsl/README.md

 # calc-dsl
-sample project that demonstrates  design patterns like interpreter and visitor
+sample project that show for study purpose some design patterns like interpreter and visitor